What data are collected?

 The Generations Study involves over 100,000 women, aged 16 years or older resident in the UK.
-Those taking part in the study are asked to fill out a detailed questionnaire and provide a blood sample.
+Those taking part in the study were asked to fill out a detailed questionnaire and provide a blood sample.
+They now complete follow-up questionnaires every few years.

 Questionnaires

-Women taking part in the study are sent a participation pack containing a questionnaire to complete.
-The questionnaire asks about various factors in a woman's life that might be connected with risk of breast cancer – for instance asking about:
+Women taking part in the study have been sent four questionnaires to complete since the start of the study.
+The questionnaires ask about various factors in a woman's life that might relate to risk of breast cancer – for instance asking about:

 • How many children you have had